ukaea-rse-training/2024-10-07-ukaea-int-rsd/index.md

 >
 > 1. Follow [the instructions to install
 >    WSL2](https://intranet.ukaea.uk/software/guides/wsl2.html) on your UKAEA
 >    laptop if you don't already have it.
+You do not need to use one of the pre-built distributions.
+>    Just use the Ubuntu distribution from the Windows Store.
 > 2. Follow [the link at the bottom of that
 >    guide](https://code.visualstudio.com/docs/remote/wsl) to get VS Code
 >    connected to WSL2.
 Within WSL2, we recommend you work within the default